 Patricia has been Managing Director of Shared Interest since 2006.
 Prior to this, she was Managing Director of Saint-Gobain Quartz Group.
 Patricia is a member of the UK Fair Trade Leader's Forum, and a member of the Institute of Directors (IoD).
-Patricia is also Chair of Governors for Newcastle High School for Girls and a Governor at St Oswald's RC Primary School and a member of the Newcastle Business School Advisory Board.
+Patricia is also Chair of Governors for Newcastle High School for Girls, a Foundation Governor at St Oswald's RC Primary School and a member of the Newcastle Business School Advisory Board.